Can I build ADU in HPOZ?

 Building a secondary dwelling in any property designated as a historic resource, however, is subject to additional review by the local historical committee, which ensures that the proposed structure complements the historic character of the area.

-If built with the approval of the HPOZ board review, the ADU can not only trigger an action from the Department of Building and Safety Code Enforcement but may also lead to hefty fines and penalties.
+If built without the approval of the HPOZ board review, the ADU can not only trigger an action from the Department of Building and Safety Code Enforcement but may also lead to hefty fines and penalties.

 What is HPOZ Ordinance?